gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 are not confidentiality protected.
 An attacker can correlate DTLS connections over the same SCTP association using the SCTP common header.

-To provide identity protection it is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} and to not reuse tickets.
+To provide identity protection it is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication in DTLS 1.3 {{RFC9147}} and to not reuse tickets.
 DTLS 1.2 and DTLS 1.3 with external PSK authentication does not provide identity protection.

 By mandating ephemeral key exchange and cipher suites with confidentiality DTLS in SCTP effectively mitigate many forms of passive pervasive monitoring.